 - Please note that low obstacles detected by the system may no longer be registered by the sensors as the car moves closer, so the system will not give any further warning.
 Certain kinds of obstacles (such as wire fences, chains, thin posts or trailer draw bars, high kerbs or painted railings etc) may not always be detected by the system, so there is a risk of damaging the vehicle in such cases. - In some cases, obstacles with uniform edges and bumps may not be detected immediately by the system due to their geometry.
 Take special care of this type of obstacle (corners, rectangular objects, etc.), as they can cause damage to the vehicle. - Be especially careful when manoeuvring into a corner between two perpendicular walls.
-Pay special attention to the side distance from the wall using the mirrors. - The parking aid system does not replace use of the mirrors for manoeuvres. - External ultra-sonic sources (pneumatic drills, construction machinery, other vehicles with PDC) may interfere with the operation of the system. - Periodic cleaning of the sensors, take care not to damage or scratch them.
-When cleaning with high pressure washers or steam cleaners, the sensors should be sprayed for only a very short period and from a distance of more than 10 cm. - If the licence plate (especially the front one) is bent in such a way that it noticeably juts out from the bumper, false alarms may sound for the front of the vehicle.
+Carefully watch the approach of the wall to the side of the vehicle (using the mirrors). - The parking aid system does not replace use of the mirrors for manoeuvres. - External ultra-sonic sources (pneumatic drills, construction machinery, other vehicles with PDC) may interfere with the operation of the system. - Periodic cleaning of the sensors, take care not to damage or scratch them.
+When cleaning with high pressure washers or steam cleaners, the sensors should be sprayed for only a very short period and from a distance of more than 10 cm.